 Like flash storage, data efficiency technologies, such as thin provisioning, clones, deduplication and compression, can have a tremendous payoff in the VDI environment by driving down storage capacity demands.
 But data efficiency can have an impact on performance.
 Most of this performance impact can be hidden by using flash but, again, many VDI systems are a mixture of all-flash arrays and a NAS.
 Many NAS systems either don’t have deduplication, or won’t allow for deduplication efficiencies to be realized across disparate systems.

 The proper use of flash, managing user data and intelligently integrating data efficiency are the three big challenges that VDI projects will face relating to storage.
-In our upcoming webinar “What’s best for VDI Hybrid or All-Flash Storage” we will discuss these three problems in detail and cover ways that you can solve them.
+In our on demand webinar “What’s best for VDI Hybrid or All-Flash Storage” we discuss these three problems in detail and cover ways that you can solve them.